 Industry Insights

-If you want to get The Wall Street Journal’s readership riled up, attempt to rank the nation’s 20 busiest airports from best to worst.
+If you want to get Wall Street Journal readers worked up, rank the nation's 20 busiest airports from best to worst.

-That’s what travel editor Scott McCartney discovered after publishing the results of the paper’s first annual survey and becoming the focus of heated discussion—receiving reader comments such as “I think there must have been a misprint.
-These are the 10 worst airports.”
-Reader Patrick Hallinan offered a wry take: “Like judging the prettiest horse at the glue factory.
-Almost all of these airports are dreadful on more than one significant dimension.”
+That is exactly what travel editor Scott McCartney discovered after publishing the paper's first annual airport survey.
+The response was passionate and sometimes scathing.
+One reader wrote that the rankings must have contained "a misprint," suggesting the top 10 were actually the worst airports in the country.
+Reader Patrick Hallinan offered a more sardonic take: "Like judging the prettiest horse at the glue factory.
+Almost all of these airports are dreadful on more than one significant dimension."

 1. Denver (DEN)